Pinafore/848-hw/hw1/README.md

     return input
 ```
 That's it!
 Now we train the buzzer on our buzztrain data and evaluate end to end by running `run_e2e_evals.py` script.

+Alternatively, you can just make the code changes and run `train_eval.sh` file with right modifications within to get the final scores on dev set.

 How is the performance of a QuizBowl system measured?
 ---